webdigga/divorce-coach/src/posts/become-an-accredited-divorce-coach-by-christmas.md

 ---
-title: Become an Accredited Divorce Coach by Christmas
+title: Get Accredited as a Divorce Coach by Xmas
-seoTitle: New Year New Opportunities
+seoTitle: Get Accredited as a Divorce Coach by Xmas | Divorce Coaching
 description: Start the New Year with a fresh career or a second income by becoming a Breakup and Divorce Coach
 date: 2024-10-11